kspicer80/kspicer80.github.io/content/posts/2025-01-06-cryptos-vs-dow-jones-and-nasdaq.md

 {{< jupyter src="/notebooks/01-06-2025_btc_vs_regular_exchanges.html" >}}

-If we wanted a plot of the plot of these exchanges vs. the top ten crypto---here we go:
+If we wanted a plot of all these exchanges vs. the top ten crypto---here we go:

 ![dow_nasdaq_vs_top_ten_crypto](/images/imgforblogposts/post_38/dow_nasdas_vs_top_ten_cryptos.png)